Cold Chain

 and future lifestyles

 The cold chain has evolved to preserve food freshness, but its functions extend beyond merely prolonging shelf life.
-Recently, freezing and thawing technologies have improved, enabling food deliveries in safer and more palatable conditions.
+In recent years, technologies that support food safety and taste have also advanced significantly.